BitcoinSchema/1sat-ordinals/README.md

 See the [Ordinals Docs](https://docs.ordinals.com/inscriptions.html) for more information on Ordinals fields.

 ### Field Aliases
-Due to ambiguity of documentation and implementations of Bitcoin ASM, `OP_1`-`OP_16` are treated as alieses of the corisponding push values of `OP_DATA_1` followed by the value 1-16
+Due to ambiguity of documentation and implementations of Bitcoin ASM, `OP_1`-`OP_16` are treated as aliases of the corresponding push values of `OP_DATA_1` followed by the value 1-16.

 ### Repeated Fields
 Parsing considerations for handling if a field is repeated is not defined in the Ordinals Spec.
 1SatOrdinals treats repeated fields such that later values will overwrite previous values.